mstrslv13/fetcha-stream/README.md

 1. Download the latest release from [Releases](https://github.com/mstrslv13/fetcha/releases)
 2. Open the DMG file and drag Fetcha to your Applications folder
-3. On first launch, you may need to right-click and select "Open" to bypass Gatekeeper

 ## Building from Source